Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 *This feature is only available when using the GLES3 backend.*

-When refraction is enabled, it supersedes alpha blending, and Godot attempts to fetch information from behind the object being rendered instead.
+When refraction is enabled, it supersedes alpha blending, and Pandemonium attempts to fetch information from behind the object being rendered instead.
 This allows distorting the transparency in a way similar to refraction in real life.